vmware/build-tools-for-vmware-aria/docs/Documentation.md

 No, only the new one.
 The old one should be removed soon.

 ### Should we still update the CHANGELOG.md?
-We are transitioning away from the changelog, for now we should still update it.
+No. We are transitioning away from changelog in favour of auto-generated release notes based on PR title and labels.

 ### Who should contribute?
 Idea for now is everyone who submits a pull request to update the documentation accordingly ( wherever possible ).
 New